By Jacob Dinezon

-Perhaps the difference of both titles lies in the differences in the outlets and turning points on the path which both types of enlightened Jews chose and wished to guide their people.
+Perhaps the difference between these titles lies in the differences in the outlets and turning points on the path which both types of enlightened Jews chose and wished to guide their people.

 Either way, all that I have said here about Reb Khaim Zak, I learned at a later time.
-At that time, I was a small boy in Zhager and loved him because of his kindness toward me, for his clever, beautiful stories which he would tell me as he looked into my eyes in order to notice the effect the story had every time on my little soul.
+At that time, I was a small boy in Zhager and loved him because of his kindness toward me and for his clever, beautiful stories, which he would tell me as he looked into my eyes in order to notice the effect the story had on my little soul.

 And his wife Hinde Gite!
 She was not only a true woman of valor but really from the type of brilliant Jewish women who are referred to in our bible as “Great Women.”